daguar/daguar.github.io/_posts/2017-01-29-adding-automated-google-pagespeed-insights-check-to-ci-with-circleci-heroku.md

 Oh, and if this kind of development philosophy appeals to you, [we are hiring](http://www.codeforamerica.org/jobs) engineers and other roles for both the GetCalFresh project and other excellent ones at Code for America.

-[1] ...especially given that I'm writing this on a weekend and this is more fun exploration than an exercise in strict prioritization...
+<a name="footnote1">[1] ...especially given that I'm writing this on a weekend and this is more fun exploration than an exercise in strict prioritization...</a>